ulpiansystems/miso-policies-and-terms/cookie-policy.md

 ### sidekickWidth-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX

-This value stores your preferred width for the sidekick for each dispute.
+This value stores your preferred width for the sidekick for each case.